MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Creating an Attachable

 ## Attachable By
-This setting defines the permissions of who the entity can attach to.
+This setting defines the permissions of which players can *manually* attach the entity (by releasing the entity while holding it over their body).
+This setting does not affect [scripted attach](#scripted-attach) with `attachToPlayer`.

 | Attachable By | Description |
 |---|---|